The Short Answer: Not Really

 This depends entirely on your circumstances — income, savings, location, and how long you plan to stay.
 With mortgage rates still elevated compared to pre-2022 levels, buying is expensive in many areas.
 For many people, renting remains the practical choice, particularly in cities like London where property prices are exceptionally high.

-What is the Renters' Reform Bill and does it help me?
+What is the Renters' Rights Act and does it help me?

 How many properties should I be viewing per week?